Von der Leyen Commission II: Election of the Commission

 After being approved by the Parliament, the Commission was formally appointed by the European Council, acting by a qualified majority, on 28 November.
 It subsequently assumed office on 1 December 2024.

 Policy

-The policy priorities of the second von der Leyen Commisison were initially outlined in the 30-page "Political Guidelines for the Next European Commission 2024–2029" document that Ursula von der Leyen published in July 2024.
+The policy priorities of the second von der Leyen Commission were initially outlined in the 30-page "Political Guidelines for the Next European Commission 2024–2029" document that Ursula von der Leyen published in July 2024.
 The seven priority areas are: